Office of Drug Security, Integrity, and Response

 - Minimizing consumer exposure to substandard drugs by addressing supply chain integrity and security issues, such as counterfeit, diverted, or intentionally adulterated drugs, drug imports and exports, and drug recalls.

-Office of Drug Security, Integrity, and Recalls Accomplishes this through:
+Office of Drug Security, Integrity, and Response Accomplishes this through:

 - Risk- and science-based policy development, surveillance, and enforcement.